MS in Special Education

 The core requirements of the master of science in special education program provide students with a thorough understanding of IDEA, the laws, learning theories, and instructional strategies to address and support individual students with disabilities.
 Students then move on to a capstone experience based on their chosen path.
 Curriculum information for both paths is available below.

 MS in Special Education with a CT Cross Endorsement

 Teachers who are currently certified in the state of Connecticut seeking the Comprehensive Special Education K-12 certification endorsement (CT #165) as part of their MS in Special Education will complete a total of 36 credit hours.
 This includes 30 credits of foundational coursework and a 6-credit capstone consisting of two 3-credit practica in two different areas of special education.
-Please note that this option is only available to teachers seeking an endorsement in Connecticut, but reciprocity agreements may allow for you to pursue this option in your own state.
+Please note this cross-endorsement is primarily for teachers seeking an endorsement in Connecticut, but reciprocity agreements may allow for you to pursue this option in your own state.
 We are happy to assist in this process, but encourage you to review your state's requirements before applying.View Cross Endorsement Curriculum

 MS in Special Education Only

 Professionals seeking the MS in special education only will complete a total of 30 credit hours.
 Students in the master of science program will complete 27 credit hours of foundational coursework and round out their program with a 3-credit capstone thesis that allows you to conduct a research proposal based on a specific area of interest within special education.View MS Curriculum